NINAnor/sscd/README.md

 ### Outputs structure

-The following directory tree exemplifies how the outputs from SSCD are structured:
+The following directory tree represents how the outputs from SSCD are structured:

 <!-- Tree obtained via "tree /F" in command line -->